 File the FAFSA ASAP

-Although students have until the end of the academic year or June 30, whichever comes first, to qualify for federal student aid, it is best to file the FAFSA much sooner.
+Although students have until the end of the academic year or June 30 to qualify for federal student aid, it is best to file the FAFSA much sooner.
+The college financial aid office must have received a valid output document (a SAR or an ISIR) by the deadline.

 Students and their families should file the FAFSA as soon as possible on or after October 1.
 October 1 is not a deadline, so much as a start date, but students who file the FAFSA later may miss out on some forms of financial aid.